Brand and comms

 It’s surprising how corporate memory fades.
-Every narrative needs a starting point and while not every brand has a Steve Jobs or eureka moment in their locker, the far-reaching actions of a founder or key figure from back in the day can provide a telling template for the modern brand.
+Every narrative needs a starting point and while not every brand has a Steve Jobs or a eureka moment in its locker, the far-reaching actions of a founder or key figure from back in the day can provide a telling template for the modern brand.

 Don’t stretch things too far.
 No one is going to believe that (insert founder’s name) started the business because he was passionate about changing tyres or canning sweetcorn, even if he was.
 Keep your claims credible and tangible.